🎛️Modules

 Overview

-Cronos PoS Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (PoS) consensus protocol, and they are responsible for committing new blocks to the blockchain.
+Cronos POS Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (POS) consensus protocol, and they are responsible for committing new blocks to the blockchain.

 • unbonding_time: The time duration of unbonding;